PROTECTING

 • the United States Bureau of Mines RI 8507 criteria for safe blasting, and

-Noise and vibration are monitored at various points on and off site.
+Ground vibration and air blasts are monitored during every blasting event at fixed locations, on and off site.
 Environmental noise is monitored according to a specific procedure and reported monthly to help identify events when these levels have been exceeded.

-In 2022, both air-blast and ground vibration levels were consistently below the limits of 134 dB and 12.5 mm/s, respectively, see Figure 14.
+In 2023, both air blast and ground vibration levels were consistently below the limits of 134dB and 12.5mm/s, respectively (see Figure below).
 Blasting is only carried out in the open pit, and monitored at two places, on site and in Arandis.

-Environmental noise is measured over snapshots of 10 minutes at six different sampling points or stations, namely Station 1 – Rössing Main Mine Access Road; Station 2 – Arandis Airport Gate; Station 3 – Khan River Valley; Station 4 – Khan River Rock Island; Station 5 – Khan Riverbed and Station 6 – Khan Riverbed.
-There were a few occasions during which environmental noise readings exceeded the Rössing internal noise level of 45 dBA (Figure 15).
-These exceedances were attributed to natural background windy conditions (bergwinds) experienced at the time of monitoring rather than to excessive noise generated during mining activities
+Environmental noise is measured over snapshots of 10 minutes at six different sampling points or stations, namely: Station 1 – Rössing Main Mine Access Road; Station 2 – Arandis Airport Gate; Station 3 – Khan River Valley; Station 4 – Khan River Rock Island; Station 5 – Khan Riverbed; and Station 6 – Khan Riverbed.
+There were a few occasions during which environmental noise readings exceeded the Rössing internal noise level of 45dBA (see Figure 15).
+These exceedances were attributed to natural background windy conditions (bergwinds) experienced at the time of monitoring rather than to excessive noise generated during mining activities.

 Energy efficiency and greenhouse gas emissions